andrews1022/react-typescript-project-setup/next/contentful-blog-graphql-dynamic-routes.md

   - ESLint may not be applying yet, so might have to close and reopen in VS Code
   - Get rules from [here](https://github.com/andrews1022/eslint-react-quick-setup/blob/main/rules/create-react-app.json)
   - Make sure to add `"plugin:@typescript-eslint/recommended"` to `"extends"` array
-  - Will need to import React at the top of existing files
 - You can add on these 2 rules if you are using React v17 or later:

 ```json